Soundtracks

 12. "I Got You Babe/Come to Butt-Head Reprise" -Cher with Beavis and Butt-Head (9:22)

 I'm not sure if this is just a compilation or a soundtrack to a Beavis & Butthead movie.
-There is only one word to describe this cd as a whole - awful!
-This cd sucks!
-Well, ok, there are some good songs, however the ones I am most interested in have been released on other albums.
-While the skits in between songs are all very funny as are the run-ins with Anthrax & Run DMC, I want to just hear the music.
-Favorite tracks include "Looking Down the Barrel of a Gun" by Anthrax, "Deuces Are Wild" that is written and performed by Jim Vallance along with Steven Tyler and Joe Perry and "99 Ways to Die" by Megadeth.
+There is only one word to describe this CD as a whole - awful!
+However there are a handful of good songs though the songs I am most interested in have all been released on other albums.
+While the skits in between songs are all very funny, as are the run-ins with Anthrax & Run DMC, I really one want to hear the music.
+Favorite tracks include "Looking Down the Barrel of a Gun" by Anthrax, "Deuces Are Wild" as written and performed by Jim Vallance along with Steven Tyler and Joe Perry and "99 Ways to Die" by Megadeth.
 The Red Hot Chili Peppers cover of the Stooges classic sucks!
 I'm not a big rap fan so I don't really care much for the Run DMC or Sir Mix-A-Lot tracks either.
-"I Hate Myself and Want to Die" is ironically one of the last songs released before Kurt Cobain's suicide.
-Anyhow, my interest in is this album was solely in the Anthrax track that is not available on any other disc.
+Nirvana's contribution, "I Hate Myself and Want to Die", is ironically one of the last songs released before Kurt Cobain's suicide.
+My main interest in is this album was almost solely the Anthrax track that is not available on any other disc.
 The bad thing about this song is that the first five minutes is actually just a dialog between Anthrax and Beavis and Butthead on their tour bus.
 The music itself is a bizarre rap-metal thing that sounds nothing like Anthrax.
-Oh well, that's why I waited to find a cheap copy.
+That's why I waited to find a cheap copy.
 I basically paid $1.99 for the one Anthrax song I didn't have.

 Bill "& Ted's Bogus Bill And Ted's Bogus Journey (Interscope Records) 1991